jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 ##	**Turning to Technology**
 Recruiters are turning to recruitment software to help them increase the efficiency of the process.
-<ul><li>Most of the recruiting companies are using some form of Applicant Tracking Systems.
+<ul><li>Most of the organizations are using some form of Applicant Tracking Systems.
 ATS help document employee records, and the associated recruitment history and activity.
 And most importantly, it helps ensure compliance under different state laws that government talent recruitment and onboarding processes.</li>
 <li>Hiring Managers are using Big data analysis to provide insights to businesses to make strategic hiring decisions.
 That means recruiters need to come up with, among others, talent intelligence strategies that makes use of data to make intelligent hiring decisions.</li>
 <li>Artificial intelligence is being used to take care of your most repetitive tasks like CV screening, searching candidates that match criteria like LinkedIn recruiter which is an AI enabled recruitment software.
 Other AI-based technologies – Chatbots – helps you respond to different candidate questions.
 AI helps reduce the workload, especially where you have to handle repetitive tasks.
 And, that simplifies your job, improves the general ‘customer’ experience and also leads to huge savings of time resource.</li></ul>